janek26/RealmsWorld/apps/docs/data.md

 ## Add a Game

-To add a game to the frontend:
+To add a game to the frontend - make a fork of (Realms.World Github)[https://github.com/BibliothecaDAO/realmsworld] and then:

 1. In `packages/constants/src/Games.ts` add a new object to the end of the `const games: Game[]`.
 You can find values for the Collection, Chain and Token typescript enums in the relevant files in the same directory.